JanoschKorell/janoschkorell.github.io/index.md

 ### Webscrapping - Script to load all PDFs from Bundestag server

-- According to the motto: Automate the boring stuff, you can use this script to load all PDFs of the printed materials from the Bundestag server.
+- According to the motto: Automate the boring stuff, you can use this script to load all PDFs of the "Drucksachen" from the Bundestag server.